The Employment Law Review: Cambodia

 - between six months and two years: notice of 15 calendar days;

-- between two and five years: notice of one calendar month;
+- more than two years and up to five years: notice of one calendar month;

-- between five and 10 years: notice of two calendar months; and
+- more than five years and up to 10 years: notice of two calendar months; and

 - more than 10 years: notice of three calendar months;